 Analysis

-All analyses focused on the mesopelagic, defined here as the region between the base of the secondary chlorophyll maximum layer (160 m) (hereafter photic zone), which is below the upper oxycline, and 1000 m.
+All analyses focused on the mesopelagic, defined here as the region between the base of the secondary chlorophyll maximum layer (160 m) (hereafter photic zone), which is within the ODZ, and 1000 m.
 For many analyses, including visualizations that include the photic region, particles were binned by depth with 20 m resolution between the surface and 100 m, 25 m resolution between 100 m and 200 m depths and 50m resolution below 200 m.
 This increasing coarseness of the depth bins helped account for more scarce particles deeper in the water column, while maintaining higher depth resolution near the surface.
 To perform this binning, particle numbers, and volumes of water sampled of all observations within each depth bin were summed prior to other analyses.